IuliiaKot/sf_movies/README.md

 The user can search movie by name.
 Also I added basic search filter (by name, year, actor, director and the combination of these filters).

 For backende I choose Ruby on Rails.
 In front-end I used JS, CSS framework Bootstrap.

+Notes

+  If I had more time, I would...

+  1. Improve the style for desktop view and add style for mobile devices
+  2. Improve filters
+  3. Add tests.